 A better option is to take a becak (bicycle rickshaws) or a taxi.
 You can hail down becaks and negotiate with the driver for a fair price, depending on the distance you’re going.

 You’ll usually have better luck calling a taxi by phone than waiting by the roadside, just ’cause there are a lot of small roads in Bandung and not much space for passengers to wait.
 The taxi driver will come to exactly where you are for no extra fee, although there is a small cancellation charge.
 If you can’t call a taxi, ask around for the closest taxi waiting area.

 Keep in mind that some taxi drivers may refuse to use meters so they can charge you a fixed price – you’re free to walk away if you don’t want this.
 Other metered taxis may take you on a roundabout route to get a higher fee.
 You can circumvent this by calling a reliable taxi company – we recommend Blue Bird and Cipaganti Taxi as they always use the meter and take direct routes.

-Keep in mind that it takes awhile to travel in Bandung, even thought the city is small.
+Keep in mind that it takes awhile to travel in Bandung, even though the city is small.
 There is heavy traffic during peak times – morning and evening commute times, in particular) and it is a really good idea to avoid the roads during those times.

 Things to See and Do in Bandung

 One of the most popular Bandung attractions is the 2,076-meter-high volcano known as Tangkuban Perahu.
 Its name literally means ‘overturned boat’ and refers to the peak of the volcano which resembles an overturned boat.

 Keep in mind that it gets pretty cold here and be sure to bring a jacket!